okvivi/go-server-on-heroku/README.md

 <pre>
 $ heroku create <example_app_name>
 $ heroku config:add BUILDPACK_URL=https://github.com/kr/heroku-buildpack-go
-$ git subtree push --prefix src heroku master
+$ git push heroku master
 </pre>

-#### A few non trivial observations

-The .godir directory is meant to point not only to where you want the app to run, but also to where you want it to compile.
-Think of it as the root of your 'src/' tree.
-All the code under .godir will be copied under $GOPATH/src.

-I'm using `git subtree` to push code to heroku because this is also a scenario with a more complicated repository, not the standard 'one repo per binary' but instead something where you can keep more than just your go files.
+#### This example does not currently compile on heroku

+The directory structure has two binaries, and a `foobar.com/shared` shared package that both try to import.

+    foobar.com/frontend/  <-- there's a binary in here, the web one foobar.com/shared/    <-- NO BINARY in here, just a package with shared code foobar.com/worker/    <-- there's a second binary in here

+This directory structure no longer compiles, because the moment I specify a ".godir" that's anything other than the root of my directory structure, the go compiler can no longer find the code under foobar.com/shared anymore.